kineticfire-labs/vim-ide/README.md

 2. Efficient use of screen space, thanks to a keyboard-based command paradigm (fewer menu bars) and dynamic windows
 3. More quickly execute productive actions using keyboard command sequences
 4. Leverage the same efficiency in muscle-memory between IDE and other file manipulation work
-5. Small resource (CPU, memory, storage) footprint
+5. Small resource (CPU, memory, and storage) footprint
 6. Fast startup time
 7. Low-latency response from key press to action
 8. Extensive documentation, tutorials, and help from a robust user community